aosorio-avilez/flutter_fluent/packages/fluent_localization/fluent_localization/README.md

 ## fluent_localization
-Package that allows you to translate the app texts
+Package that allows you to set up and use translations in an easy and quick way

 ## Getting Started